-The following are the acquisition parameters that the Trust will follow in the acquisition of Hotel Properties
+The following are the acquisition parameters that the Trust will follow in the acquisition of Hotel Properties:

-- Purchase existing North American based Hotel Properties which are internationally branded or Hotel Properties which are capable of being branded as a Hilton, InterContinental, Marriot or Starwood hotels or other such major brands of North American hotel as the Trustees, in their sole discretion, may determine.
-20% of the aggregate of the gross funds raised from this Offering, the Previous Offering and any future offerings of Units undertaken by the Trust may be used to acquire Hotel Properties that do not meet the above stated branding requirements. - Hotel Properties will be professionally managed by vested management or professional third party management. - The cash investment by the Trust in a single Hotel Property will be limited to no more than \$16,500,000. - Loan to value ratio with respect to Hotels acquired by the Trust will not exceed 75% on any one Property other than with respect to the acquisition of the London Hotel which will have a loan to value ratio of 77% (rounded) upon acquisition.
-The vendor financing obtained with respect to the acquisition of the London Hotel requires that \$500,000 be paid as a partial payment of this amount within 30 days of the closing date of the acquisition of this Hotel.
-This payment will bring the loan to value ratio of this Hotel to 74% (rounded).
-The remaining balance of \$2,000,000 of the vendor financing obtained with respect to the acquisition of the London Hotel is to be repaid by the London Hotel Joint Venture on October 31, 2016.
-At that time the loan to value ratio of the London Hotel will then be at 60%.
-See Item 2.2 "Our Business "London Hotel Purchase Agreement. - The Hotel Properties will not be acquired from any Prestige Party. - Hotel Properties may be acquired by way of joint venture or partnership with third parties. - The Trust may acquire Hotel Properties by way of vendor financing. - Hotel Properties acquired by the Trust are expected, after improvements made by the Trust to the operation of a Hotel, to provide a minimum annual return (inclusive of operational and disposition proceeds) of 11% on investment.
-The Trust will acquire Hotel Properties that it believes can be sold within 3-5 years of acquisition that will provide the above return. - The Trust will continually monitor the hospitality real estate investment and capital markets with a view towards maximizing disposition value of Hotel Properties acquired by the Trust.
+- Purchase existing North American based Hotel Properties which are internationally branded or Hotel Properties which are capable of being branded as a Hilton, InterContinental, Marriot or other such major brands of North American hotel as the Trustees, in their sole discretion, may determine.
+20% of the aggregate of the gross funds raised from this Offering, the Previous Offering and any future offerings of Units undertaken by the Trust may be used to acquire Hotel Properties that do not meet the above stated branding requirements. - Hotel Properties will be professionally managed by vested management or professional third party management. - The cash investment by the Trust in a single Hotel Property will be limited to no more than \$16,500,000. - Loan to value ratio of any mortgage financing with respect to Hotels acquired by the Trust will not exceed 75% of the value of a Hotel Property's appraised value at the time of purchase of the Hotel Properties. - The Hotel Properties will not be acquired from any Prestige Party. - Hotel Properties may be acquired by way of joint venture or partnership with third parties. - Acquisition of Hotel Properties may include vendor financing. - Hotel Properties acquired by the Trust will be targeted, after operational or physical improvements made by the Trust to a Hotel Property, to provide a minimum annual return (inclusive of operating income and net proceeds from sale) of 11% 14% (the "Return Projection") on investment.
+The Trust will undertake a projected financial analysis of each Hotel Property to be acquired by the Trust to determine if the above Return Projection can be reasonably anticipated from the successful acquisition, operation and disposition of a Hotel Property by the Trust.
+Subscribers should note that Return Projection is a projection only made at the point in time when a Hotel Property is acquired by the Trust.
+There are numerous factors which are out of the control of the Trust that could have an adverse effect upon the operation and disposition of a Hotel Property by the Trust resulting in an annualized return on investment by the Trust in a Hotel Property being less than the Return Projection or resulting in a loss of some or all of the investment made by the Trust in a Hotel Property.
+See the heading Forward Looking Statements herein and the heading "Return Projection Risk" in Item 8 "Risk Factors".
+Investors should not place undue reliance on the Return Projection when subscribing for Units under this Offering. - The Trust will acquire Hotel Properties that it believes can be sold within 3-5 years of acquisition that will provide the above return. - The Trust will continually monitor the hospitality real estate investment and capital markets with a view towards maximizing disposition value of Hotel Properties acquired by the Trust.

-Mezzanine Financing
+Mezzanine Financing: